Course Update April, 2017: New Content Added!

 Bonus Features: Cement understanding with practice opportunities including several quizzes with complete video coverage of the solutions.

-Update 2/17: New Videos Just Added on Hypothesis Testing!
+Update: New Videos Added on Hypothesis Testing!
 (See Section 6 of the Course.)

 An introduction to both the course and to the instructor is provided in this video.